blackcater/blackcater/README.md

 <br />
 <br />

 Hi, I'm Elon Tang, a frontend engineer from China 🇨🇳.
 Currently, I have been working for about three years.
-Dedicated to be a fullstack engineer.
+Dedicated to being a fullstack engineer.

 <a href="#"><img align="right" src="https://github.com/blackcater/blackcater/raw/master/images/banner.gif" width="200 " height="200" /></a>